-Visiting the Louvre on a family vacation is one of those bucket list adventures for many of us, but if you are travelling Paris with kids, it’s hard to know what to do.
-There’s so many questions when you are trying to decide if you should you visit the Louvre museum, or not?
+The Louvre in Paris is one of those bucket list adventures for many of us, but if you are travelling Paris with kids, it’s hard to know what to do.

 - Will there be stuff for the kids to see at the Louvre museum, or will it be over their heads?

-- Will it be too crowded, and will they be able to see anything?
+- Will they be able to see anything?

 - What age is too young?